 Your video content should aim to increase awareness and promote the uptake of HPV vaccines.

 Please check that you are submitting the correct version of your work before uploading or submitting the link to us as mistakes cannot be rectified later.
 If you find you have submitted the wrong version or link, you can resubmit a corrected link with the word FINAL before the URL.

 To withdraw your entry kindly write us an email with your Full name, social media platform used, video link and your username.

-- Video should be between 30 seconds and 2 minutes.
+- Video should not be more than 120 seconds or 2 minutes.

 - Entries must be suitable for display to a general audience with respect to language, visual content, presentation, and related issue.